 Table 4.8-1.
-Summary of Project-Specific Covered Freeway Project Effects on Beneficial Uses1
+Summary of Project-Specific Covered Freeway Project Effects on Beneficial Uses

-M2 Project Location Watershed Hydrologic Unit/Area/Subarea Estimated Impacts 2 Effects on Beneficial Uses (BUs) Project A I-5 (SR-55 to SR-57) Santa Ana Reach 2 of Santa Ana River (Santa Ana River HU 801.00; Lower Santa Ana River HA 801.10; East Coastal Plain HSA 801.11), Reach 1 of Santiago Creek (Santiago HSA 801.12), Other tributaries to San Diego Creek (East Coastal Plain HSA 801.11) Approx. 0.50-1.0 acre of non-wetland WoUS and approx. 0.0-0.1 acre of wetland WoUS Minor wetland/riparian impacts may occur.
+M2 Project Location Watershed Hydrologic Unit/Area/Subarea Estimated Impacts Effects on Beneficial Uses (BUs) Project A I-5 (SR-55 to SR-57) Santa Ana Reach 2 of Santa Ana River (Santa Ana River HU 801.00; Lower Santa Ana River HA 801.10; East Coastal Plain HSA 801.11), Reach 1 of Santiago Creek (Santiago HSA 801.12), Other tributaries to San Diego Creek (East Coastal Plain HSA 801.11) Approx. 0.50-1.0 acre of non-wetland WoUS and approx. 0.0-0.1 acre of wetland WoUS Minor wetland/riparian impacts may occur.
 Given the small area to be potentially impacted and considering these areas border an active freeway system and are subject to disturbance associated with urban areas, substantial impacts on the BUs listed for Project A are not expected to occur.
 In addition, the overall hydrologic regime would not be substantially impacted.
 Project B I-5 (I-405 to SR-55) Santa Ana Reach 1 of San Diego Creek (Santa Ana River HU 801.00; Lower Santa Ana River HA 801.10; East Coastal Plain HSA 801.11), Reach 2 of San Diego Creek (East Coastal Plain HSA 801.11), Other tributaries to San Diego Creek (East Coastal Plain HSA 801.11) Approx. 0.50-1.0 acre of non-wetland WoUS and approx. 0.0-0.1 acre of wetland WoUS Minor wetland/riparian impacts may occur.
 Given the small area to be potentially impacted and considering these areas border an active freeway system and are subject to disturbance associated with urban areas, substantial impacts on the BUs listed for Project B are not expected to occur.
 In addition, the overall hydrologic regime would not be substantially impacted.
-Project C 9 I-5 (El Toro Interchange to SR-73) San Juan Creek Aliso Creek (San Juan HU 901.00; Laguna HA 901.10; Aliso HSA 901.13), Oso Creek (Mission Viejo HA 901.20; Oso HSA 901.21) Permanent impacts - 0.08 acre of non-wetland WoUS and 0.04 acre of wetland WoUS; Temporary impacts - 0.057 acre of non-wetland WoUS, of which 0.007 acre consists of concrete features Minor wetland/riparian impacts may occur.
+Project C I-5 (El Toro Interchange to SR-73) San Juan Creek Aliso Creek (San Juan HU 901.00; Laguna HA 901.10; Aliso HSA 901.13), Oso Creek (Mission Viejo HA 901.20; Oso HSA 901.21) Approx. 0.0-0.25 acre of non-wetland WoUS and approx. 0.0-0.1 acre of wetland WoUS Minor wetland/riparian impacts may occur.
 Given the small area to be potentially impacted and considering these areas border an active freeway system and are subject to disturbance associated with urban areas, substantial impacts on the BUs listed for Project C are not expected to occur.
 In addition, the overall hydrologic regime would not be substantially impacted.